Eastern Market, Melbourne: 20th Century

 In 1913, as various plans for profitability were discussed by the City Council, The Argus wrote: "Thirty-four years ago the Eastern Market buildings, at the corner of Bourke-street and Exhibition street, were erected by the City Council.
 Almost ever since that time the conduct of the market has been a problem that has perplexed the councilors who have formed the committee that has to deal with it."
 By January 1933, with the exception of the main hall being used as a 'motor garage', little had changed and the same paper wrote of the Market's 'faded glory'.

+Decline and closure

-The Eastern Market's final decades had a 'sideshow raffishness' with 'fortune tellers, test-your-strength machines, electric-shock therapists, tattoo artists, taxidermists and bric-a-brac dealers were among the last ghosts to desert it in the 20th century'.
+The Eastern Market's final decades had a 'sideshow raffishness' with 'fortune tellers, strength tester machines, electric-shock therapists, tattoo artists, taxidermists and bric-a-brac dealers were among the last ghosts to desert it in the 20th century'.
+By the 1950s there were very few leases within the building, and the lower market had become a taxi depot.

+The City of Melbourne decided that the site would be ideal for a modern hotel, and began negotiations with PanAm and others, and the building was demolished in 1960, and the Southern Cross Hotel was built on the site.

+Legacy

-The building was demolished in 1960 and the Southern Cross Hotel was built on the site.
-The 'Turret Clock' made by Thomas Gaunt and installed in the building in 1879 was donated by the City Council to Museum Victoria in 1961 The building's foundation stone and an accompanying time capsule were installed in the new hotel development.
+The 'Turret Clock' made by Thomas Gaunt and installed in the building in 1879 was donated by the City Council to Museum Victoria in 1961.
+The building's foundation stone and an accompanying time capsule were installed in the new hotel development and is now located on the property frontage facing Bourke Street.
+The original gates of the Market built in 1880 were relocated to the Altona Memorial Park in 1968 and are still in this location.